kimjw0623/lol_champ_embedding/README.md

 ### 3. Train champion embedding based on the similarity score

-When a player plays champions for many times, we consider them to be similar.
+When a player plays champions for many times, we consider them to be similar

 ### 4. Visualize champions